LaunchCodeEducation/lchs/src/chapters/html/semantic-html.rst

 For this short file, we can count the number of opening ``<div>`` tags to identify the number of sections.
 However, figuring out what each section does is more difficult.
 Is the ``<div>`` element on line 13 a figure caption for the ``img``?
-Before we could say for sure, we would need to examine the content inside that element, or look at the final page in a browser.
+Before we can say for sure, we would need to examine the content inside that element, or look at the final page in a browser.

 For the sample code above, we would want to include plenty of comments in the